Call for Session Proposals

 Panel Session

 The panel session format provides for more interaction among panelists and with the audience.
-The session begins with a brief introduction of the panel topic and the participants, followed by moderator facilitated questions, answers and discussion among the panelists and with the audience.
+The session begins with a brief introduction of the panel topic and the participants, followed by moderator facilitated questions, answers, and discussion among the panelists and with the audience.
 Panels typically include no more than five participants, plus the moderator, to allow sufficient time for audience participation.

 Steps to Develop a Session Proposal